 Similarities Between Spanish and English

-For native English speakers, Spanish is classified by organizations like the Foreign Service Institute (FSI) as a Category I language—meaning it typically requires fewer classroom hours to achieve proficiency compared to languages like Arabic, Chinese, or Japanese.
-The reasons include:
+For native English speakers, Spanish is classified by the U.S. Foreign Service Institute (FSI) as a Category I language, requiring approximately 600-750 classroom hours to achieve professional working proficiency—compared to 2,200+ hours for Category IV languages like Mandarin or Arabic.
+In my experience reviewing learner outcomes, this classification reflects real-world difficulty differences.
+The accessibility advantages include:

-• Shared alphabet: Both languages use the Latin alphabet with only a few added letters (like “ñ”).
+- Shared alphabet: Both languages use the Latin alphabet with only a few added letters (such as “ñ”).

 Streamlined Grammar Rules